JuliaLang/julia/doc/stdlib/fitsio.rst

 .. function:: fits_read_record(f::FITSFile, keynum::Int) -> String

    Return the nth header record in the CHU.
-The first keyword in the header is at keynum = 1.
+The first keyword in the header is at ``keynum = 1``.

 .. function:: fits_read_keyn(f::FITSFile, keynum::Int) -> (name, value, comment)

    Return the nth header record in the CHU.
-The first keyword in the header is at keynum = 1.
+The first keyword in the header is at ``keynum = 1``.

 .. function:: fits_write_key(f::FITSFile, keyname::String, value, comment::String)